popphp/pop-crypt/README.md

 which will affect the performance and strength of the hash.

 As before, it's best to use a strong salt for better security.
-In fact, it's considered a best practice to use a strong random string as the salt, which the Sha class generates automatically for you if you don't specify a salt.
+In fact, it's considered a best practice to use a strong random string as the salt.
+Like Bcrypt and Md5, the Sha class will automatically generate a random salt for you if you don't specify one.

 ```php
 $sha  = new Pop\Crypt\Sha();